 2. JSON.parse() and JSON.stringify() Method

 You can convert a JavaScript object to a JSON string and vice versa using the JSON.parse() and JSON.stringify() methods, which are the best ways to construct copies of an array, respectively.
-You can make a deep copy of an array using these techniques, which means that the copy has copies of every element in the original array, including any arrays or objects.
+Also, you can make a deep copy of an array using these techniques, which means that the copy has copies of every element in the original array, including any arrays or objects.
+You can try learning six different ways to convert an array to an object in JavaScript

 The following example demonstrates the use of JSON.parse() and JSON.stringify() to make a deep copy of an array: